 - Transferred: this is the actual bytes that were transferred compressed

 - Size: this the size of the uncompressed file.

 What we're mostly interested in is the Transferred bytes, because that's the actual size your user has to download.

-Hope this was useful and you can use the tips on your website to speed it up.
-In you're interested check out the previous article on website performance optimization tips about images.
+Hope this was useful and you can use these tips on your website to speed it up.
+If you're interested check out the previous article on website performance optimization tips about images.